sgburgess687/sgburgess687.github.io/README.md

 # sgburgess687.github.io
 ## Project Portfolio
-Personal site for projects, resources, certifications, and more.
+Personal site for projects, resources, certifications and more.